City removes sections of shoe store in downtown El Paso after fire - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — Toys for Smiles collected toys to help the surrounding community.
 “The idea was to help some kids around town, some families are going through financial hardship and I wanted to help them out," Beto Rodriguez the director for Toys for Smiles said.
 “A family...

 LAS CRUCES, N.M. — Right as the clock got ready to strike midnight for the New Year, the Las Cruces minimum wage will increase from $11.50 an hour to $12.
-KFOX14 spoke with several people around town who said this change needed to happen as inflation kept rising.
-"Everything...
+CBS4 on your side spoke with several people around town who said this change needed to happen as inflation kept rising.

 Tony the Tiger Sun Bowl annual battle of the bands held at Fort Bliss